TritonDataCenter/java-manta/README.md

 only really useful when you are running the library as part of a Manta job.
 * `http.signature.native.rsa` (*MANTA_NO_NATIVE_SIGS*)
 When set to true, this disables the use of native code libraries for cryptography.
+* `http.signature.cache.ttl` (*MANTA_SIGS_CACHE_TTL*)
+Time in milliseconds to cache the HTTP signature authorization header.
+A setting of 0ms disables the cache entirely.

 If you want to skip running of the test suite, use the `-DskipTests` property.

 ## Accounts, Usernames and Subusers